rikiya-ohashi/ooservo/README.md

 TekuteruServo is a serial servo motor that feels just like a standard SG90 but offers near-infinite rotation and precise position control.

 Key features include multi-turn positioning (±5.96 million rotations), ±1° angular accuracy, adjustable speeds up to 600 deg/s, and real-time position feedback.
 While maintaining the same physical dimensions and wiring as the SG90, it supports the same programming methods as the standard Arduino Servo library.

 **Note:** This library uses a custom serial protocol.
 It is not a PWM-based servo library and cannot be used with standard servos like the SG90.
-Conversely, the standard `Servo.h` library cannot be used to control TekuteruServo..
+Conversely, the standard `Servo.h` library cannot be used to control TekuteruServo.

 The TekuteruServo hardware can be purchased here: [Buy TekuteruServo](https://tekuteru.handcrafted.jp/items/121327019)